Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 A heavy element, the earth is stable, rigid, solid, and constant.
 Earth represents all the solid matter and structure of the universe.
 It gives the human body its form including all the creation.
 It is grounding and calming and keeps the ego in check.
 It is the energy of bones, tissues, and muscles, and represents many illnesses like an infection.

-When it comes to using the elements in your meditation practice, take your time and begin to observe the area around you.
-The more your attention shifts to explore this 5 element meditations the better you’ll start to understand and connect with the Universal Mind of Spirit and Matter.
+When it comes to using the elements in your daily meditation practice, take your time and begin to observe the area around you.
+The more your attention shifts to explore these 5 element meditations the better you’ll start to understand and connect with the Universal Mind of Spirit and Matter.

 Meditation Before Bed?
 Is This a Good Idea?

 Contrary to what many people believe in, meditation is not praying.
-Praying is conversing with God and meditation is more on focusing on something to achieve a calm state of mind.
+Praying is conversing with God and meditation is more about focusing on something to achieve a calm state of mind.

 Many meditators say that they always wake up feeling more energized.
 Additionally, meditating before bedtime allows you to sleep through the night and spend a longer time in REM sleep.
 This stage of sleep is crucial to the mental capacity of the brain.
 If you are REM sleep deprived, you will retain less information.